wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 #### <a name="create-main-json-file"/>Create the main JSON file

-Now that you have one or more levels of your building traced and exported in an eeGeo-friendly format, the next step is to create the main JSON file.
+Now that you have one or more levels of your building traced and exported in an WRLD-friendly format, the next step is to create the main JSON file.

 Navigate to the directory to which you exported the indoor map level(s), create an empty text document named `main.json`.